-The Cambridge National in ICT – Creative I-Media will assess the application of creative media skills through practical use.
+This course will assess the application of IT skills through practical use.
 It will provide students with essential knowledge, transferable skills and tools to improve their learning in other subjects with the aims of enhancing their employability when they leave education, contributing to their personal development and future economic well-being.
-This course will encourage independence, creativity and awareness of the digital media sector.
+This course will encourage independence, creativity and awareness of the IT sector.

-Students will use a range of software throughout the course, such as Fireworks, Photoshop, Dreamweaver and Flash, as well as the traditional software like Microsoft Word and PowerPoint.
+Students will use a range of software throughout the course such as Microsoft Word, Excel, Access, PowerPoint and Adobe Photoshop.

-3 Internally Portfolio Based (Externally moderated) and 1 External examination
+1 Internal Portfolio (Externally moderated) and 1 External examination

-Assessment will consist of both an external examination and 3 internal assessments through a teacher-assessed portfolio that will be externally moderated by the examining body.
-To complete the course students must be successful in meeting all the requirements of the assessments.
-Students are required to produce a portfolio of evidence pass the externally moderated examination.
+Assessments will consist of both an external examination and an internal assessments through a teacher-assessed portfolio, that will be externally moderated by the examining body.
+To complete the course, students must be successful in meeting all the requirements of the assessments.
 Candidates who fail to achieve the standard for a grade will be awarded an Ungraded.

-Digital Media is a key part of many areas of our everyday lives and vital to the UK economy.
-Production of digital media products is a requirement of almost every business so there is huge demand for a skilled and digitally literate workforce.
+IT is a key part of many areas of our everyday lives and vital to the UK economy.
+The specification allows:

-In the relaxed but mature atmosphere students will be taught the concepts of ICT in various ways, through teacher-led activities, self-study and using their own experiences to master concepts they find difficult.
+In a relaxed but mature atmosphere, students will be taught the concepts of ICT in various ways through teacher-led activities, self-study and using their own experiences to master concepts they find difficult.
 The course is very practical in nature and students will have to apply the concepts they learn to produce a working solution to a given problem.